universityofgalway-library/digital-tools-workshops/regular-expressions/regex.md

 * Find all mentions of Ireland and Irishmen in both documents in English.
 * Find all mentions of Ireland and Irishmen in both documents in Irish (tip: look for *Eire, Eireann, hEireann, Eireannach, Eireannaigh, Eirinn*).
 What if you had to catch standard spellinggs with an É too?
-* Replace all 7 and & with 'agus' ('and') in both documents; keep in mind that there should be whitespaces arounf them!
+* Replace all 7 and & with 'agus' ('and') in both documents; keep in mind that there should be whitespaces around 7 or & for them to qualify for replacement!
 * The letter is written in the old orthography.
 For example, the words *brisde, uachdarán, agad* are spelled with a **t** instead of a **d** now, and the words *taisbeáint, oisbideal* are spelled with a **p** instead of a **b**.
 Can you use regular expressions to modernise the spelling of these words in the text?
 Why?

 <img src="./img/final.jpg" style="height: 200px; margin-right: 10px;"/>